 The statements no. 2 and no. 4 express the principle of the absolute:

-“Now I am that what I also will be in future.”
+“Now I am that I also will be in future.”

-“Also in future I will be this what I am now already.”
+“Also in future I will be that what I am now already.”

 God is invariable, God is absolute existence.